Orange (word): Rhyme

-Whose name supplies the long-sought rhyme for "orange."

 The slang word "blorange", a hair color between blond and orange, is a rhyme.
 It is attested from the early 2000s and appears in fashion-related media from about 2017.

 Various linguistic or poetic devices provide for rhymes in some accents.

 Compound words or phrases may give true or near rhymes.
 Examples include "door-hinge", "torn hinge", "or inch", and "a wrench".
 William Shepard Walsh attributes this verse featuring two multiple-word rhymes to Walter William Skeat: